S-C-A-N/SCANsat/README.md

 Zoom map resource overlays require that a vessel with a narrow-band scanner be present in orbit and at an inclination high enough to cover the area in the zoom map.
 > ![][resource-zoom-map-covered]

 If a vessel with a narrow-band scanner is not present, or its inclination is not high enough, the zoom map will not display the resource overlay.
+The same restrictions apply to **overlay tooltips** and the **instrument window resource readout**.
 > ![][resource-zoom-map-uncovered]

 Resource overlays will work in IVA, too: